Reversing ASM to source code - Challenge 2

 The 24 bytes of the string xor’d with 0x42 decodes to: ‘https://www.google.com/’

 Let’s continue to the last part of the code.

 ShellExecuteA(0, operation, decrypted, NULL, NULL, SW_SHOWNORMAL);

 Apart from the addresses of the stack cookie and calls to CheckESP, security_cookie_check, and ShellExecute.
 The files are spot on.

 Some lingering questions I still have though.
 Why on earth is the local variable that’s supplied to ShellExecute’s lpOperation 5 bytes!?
 Was this intentional misdirection?
-A simple
+If he did:

 char lpOperation = "";